scikit-hep/iminuit/doc/faq.rst

 I want to cite iminuit in my paper.
 Help?
 ------------------------------------------------

 We use Zenodo to make each iminuit release citable.
 You can either cite iminuit as a software or you can cite the exact version that was used for your analysis.
-For more details, see :ref:`citation`.
+For more details, see `Zenodo`_.

 Can I have parameter limits that depend on each other (e.g. x^2 + y^2 < 3)?
 ---------------------------------------------------------------------------